 The Inside-Out Prison Exchange Program is a semester-long introduction and application of the concepts around refocusing justice, taught inside the women's prison at the Arizona State Prison Complex - Perryville in Goodyear, Arizona.
 The curriculum in Spring 2022 will include literature and principles from psychology, communication, and criminology that emphasize the importance of motivation, communication, and social relationships to our everyday lives and criminal justice. .

 Inside and outside students meet separately on the first and last weeks of class in order to properly orient and debrief the experience.
 During the semester, inside and outside students will discuss issues, complete reading/writing assignments, and work together to complete a group project.

 NOTE: Transportation to and from the prison will be provided by ASU.
+Students are required to meet at ASU Downtown and will be dropped off at ASU Downtown after class.
 The security of all students is a priority and care is taken to ensure semi-anonymity (first names only) to prevent outside contact during or following the semester.

 To be considered for the Inside-Out Prison Exchange Program:

 - Complete and submit an application form.
 Applications are due by Friday, October 22.